FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 1) Create a Simple Draft Board Table

-Before the draft, build your own spreadsheet (Google Sheets or Excel).
+First, build your own spreadsheet (Google Sheets or Excel).

 • Mark players with secure minutes